scjtools/4minit/README.md

 ## How does 4minit cut through the noise?

-1. News aggregation, filtration and clustering are handled upstream by the [Mauritius News Aggregator](https://github.com/scjtools/mauritius-news-aggregator)
+1. News aggregation, filtration and clustering are handled upstream
-2. "Newsworthiness" selection step (powered by AI) distills the upstream feed down into a shortlist of articles (based on a bunch of my preset preferences, interests etc.)
+2. "Newsworthiness" selection step (based on various preset preferences, interest profiles etc.) distills the upstream feed down into a shortlist of items
-3. Selected articles are reviewed and summarised into our newsletters, which are then published online (powered by Vercel) and delivered to subscribers (powered by Brevo) - every morning.
+3. Selected items are reviewed and summarised into the newsletter format, which is then published online and delivered to subscribers - every morning at zero cost.

-The entire setup is fully automated and runs on its own.
-I do have some ocassional manual intervention - typically bug fixes, error handling, UI/UX upgrades, LLM token optimisation etc.
+The entire workflow is fully automated.
+Ocassional (ad-hoc) manual intervention typically involves bug fixes, error handling, UI/UX upgrades, LLM token optimisation etc.